UFAL-DSG/pykaldi/online_demo/README.rst

 Summary
 -------
-The demo presents three new Kaldi features on pretrained Czech AMs:
+The demo presents three new Kaldi features on pretrained English (or Czech change in Makefile) acoustic models:
 * Online Lattice Recogniser.
 The best results were obtained using MFCC, LDA+MLLT and bMMI.
 * Python wrapper which interfaces the ``OnlineLatticeRecogniser`` to Python.
-* Training scripts which can be used with standard Kaldi tools or with the new ``OnlineLatticeRecogniser``.
+* Training scripts which can be used with standard Kaldi tools or with the new ``OnlineLatticeRecogniser`` (Use **--fake** option for CMVN).

 The `<pykaldi-latgen-faster-decoder.py>`_
 demonstrates how to use the class ``PyOnlineLatgenRecogniser``, which takes audio on the input and outputs the decoded lattice.
 There are also the ``OnlineLatgenRecogniser`` C++ and Kaldi standard ``gmm-latgen-faster`` demos.
 All three demos produce the same results.

-TODO: Publish English AM and add English demo

 In March 2014, the PyOnlineLatticeRecogniser recogniser was evaluated on domain of SDS Alex.
 See graphs evaluating OnlineLatticeRecogniser performance at